dell/csi-unity/README.md

 *\<volume-name\>-\<protocol>-\<arrayid>-\<volume id>*

 * volume-name: Name of the volume.
 Can have any number of "-"
-* Possible values for "Protocol" are "FC", "ISCSI" and "NFS"
+* Possible values for "Protocol" are "FC", "iSCSI" and "NFS"
 * arrayid: arrayid defined in lower case
 * volume id: Represents the the LUN cli-id or Filesystem ID (not the resource-id incase of filesystem)